 So, in our example, knowing that the MELT is $0.20/hr, we can easily determine the value of the currency as:

-Or, knowing the value of the currency is 10 hrs/dollar, we can determined the MELT:
+Or, knowing the value of the currency is 10 hrs/dollar, we can determine the MELT: